-Except as noted below, virtually all disputes (i) between a shareholder in such capacity and us and/or our directors, arising out of or in connection with our articles of association or otherwise; (ii) so far as permitted by law, between us and any of our directors in their capacities as such or as our employees, including all claims made by us or on our behalf against our directors; (iii) between a shareholder in such capacity and our professional service providers (which could include our auditors, legal counsel, bankers and ADR depositaries); and (iv) between us and our professional service providers arising in connection with any claim within the scope of (iii) above, shall be exclusively and finally resolved by arbitration in The Hague, The Netherlands under the Rules of Arbitration of the ICC, as amended from time to time.
-This would include all disputes arising under U.K., Dutch or U.S. law (including securities laws), or under any other law, between parties covered by the arbitration provision.
+All disputes between a shareholder in its capacity as such and us or any of our subsidiaries or any of our or our subsidiaries' directors or former directors arising out of or in connection with our articles of association or otherwise and disputes between us or our subsidiaries and any of our or our subsidiaries' directors, including all claims made by us or any of our subsidiaries or on our behalf or on behalf of any of our subsidiaries against any such director, and disputes between a shareholder in its capacity as such and any of our professional service providers (which could include our auditors, legal counsel, bankers and ADR depositaries) that have agreed with us to be bound by the arbitration and exclusive jurisdiction provisions of our articles of association and between us and our professional service providers arising in connection with any such dispute between a shareholder and a professional service provider, shall be exclusively and finally resolved by arbitration in The Hague, The Netherlands under the Rules of Arbitration of the ICC.
+This would include all disputes arising under UK, Dutch or U.S. law (including securities laws), or under any other law, between parties covered by the arbitration provision.

 The tribunal shall consist of three arbitrators to be appointed in accordance with the Rules of Arbitration of the ICC.
-The chairman of the tribunal must have at least 20 years' experience as a lawyer qualified to practice in a common law jurisdiction which is within the Commonwealth and each other arbitrator must have at least 20 years' experience as a qualified lawyer.
+The chairman must have at least 20 years experience as a lawyer qualified to practice in a common law jurisdiction which is within the Commonwealth and each other arbitrator must have at least 20 years experience as a qualified lawyer.

-Pursuant to the exclusive jurisdiction provision in our articles of association, if a court in any jurisdiction determines that the arbitration requirement described above is invalid or unenforceable in relation to a particular dispute in that jurisdiction, such dispute may only be brought in the courts of England and Wales, as is the case with any derivative claim brought under the Companies Act 2006.
+If a court or other competent authority in any jurisdiction determines that the arbitration requirement described above is invalid or unenforceable in any particular dispute in that jurisdiction, that dispute may only be brought in the courts of England and Wales.